jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-permissions-users-ad-sps.md

 ### AFactory IaC Service Principal (1st)
     - Name: esml-common-bicep-sp
+    - Permissons: OWNER on Subscriptions created in step 2
-    - Permissons: For the ESML AIFactory CoreTeam and its data ingestion team, for DataOps pipelines unattended
+    - Purpose: For the ESML AIFactory CoreTeam and its data ingestion team, for DataOps pipelines unattended
 ### Role: CoreTeam Service Principal (2nd)
     - Name: esml-common-sp
+    - Permissions: None
-    - Permissons: For the ESML AIFactory CoreTeam and its data ingestion team, for DataOps pipelines unattended
+    - Purpose: For the ESML AIFactory CoreTeam and its data ingestion team, for DataOps pipelines unattended
 ### Role: ProjectTeam Service Principal (3rd)
     - Name: esml-project001-sp
+    - Permissions: None
-    - Permissons: For the ESML AIFactory project teams, to be able to run their MLOps and LLMOps pipelines unattended
+    - Purpose: For the ESML AIFactory project teams, to be able to run their MLOps and LLMOps pipelines unattended

 ### Keyvaults: Storing the Service principal information - Keyvault & Secret names